 - Positive Watson-Schwartz or Hoesch test.
 (A negative Watson-Schwartz or Hoesch test indicates a porphyric attack is highly unlikely.
 When in doubt quantitative measures of δ-aminolevulinic acid and porphobilinogen in serum or urine may aid in diagnosis.)

 Urinary concentrations of the following compounds may be monitored during PANHEMATIN therapy.
 Drug effect will be demonstrated by a decrease in one or more of the following compounds.3-6

 PBG – porphobilinogen coproporphyrin

 Carcinogenesis, Mutagenesis, Impairment of Fertility

-No data are available on potential for carcinogenicity, mutagenicity or impairment of fertility in animals or humans.
+PANHEMATIN was not mutagenic in bacteria systems in vitro and was not clastogenic in mammalian systems in vitro and in vivo.
+No data are available on potential for carcinogenicity or impairment of fertility in animals or humans.

-Teratogenic effects-Pregnancy Category C: Animal reproduction studies have not been conducted with hematin.
+Animal reproduction studies have not been conducted with hematin.
 It is also not known whether hematin can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
-For this reason PANHEMATIN (hemin) should not be given to a pregnant woman unless the expected benefits are sufficiently important to the health and welfare of the patient to outweigh the unknown hazard to the fetus.
+For this reason PANHEMATIN should not be given to a pregnant woman unless the expected benefits are sufficiently important to the health and welfare of the patient to outweigh the unknown hazard to the fetus.

 Safety and effectiveness in pediatric patients under 16 years of age have not been established.